alykoshin/require-dir-all/README.md

       reqModule.exports =
         // create new object with corresponding config passed to constructor new reqModule.exports( config[reqModule.name] );
-      // Also may change the property name if needed
+      // Also you may change the property name if needed
       // reqModule.name = 'prefix_'+reqModule.name;
     }
   }